mkliac/ebank-transaction-system/README.md

 "credits":"total flowing out of money in base currency",
 "baseCurrency":"requested base currency"
 }
-- **Notice**: 100 Transactions are randomly generated for each accounts(GBP, EUR, CHF) from 2022-1-1 to current date for testing purpose.
+- **NOTICE**: 100 Transactions are randomly generated for each accounts(GBP, EUR, CHF) from 2022-1-1 to current date for testing purpose.
 - Example:
 [photo]